 Day 4: Maria Island

-Incidentally, you can also pick up you Parks Pass here and save yourself $10 AUD on the ferry ride.
+Incidentally, you can also pick up you National Park Pass here and save yourself $10 AUD on the ferry ride.

-The journey only takes around 30 minutes, and if the weather is looking good, you can stake out a space at the front to sunbathe.
+The journey only takes around 30 minutes.
+And if the weather is looking good, you can stake out space at the front to sunbathe.

 We only spent one day on Maria Island.
 If you want to stay the night there are campsites and cabins that can be booked.

-We decided to rent some mountain bikes which can be arranged at the visitor centre in Triabunna and picked up in Darlington.
+You are also able to rent mountain bikes, which can be arranged at the visitor centre in Triabunna and picked up in Darlington.